fqlx/XboxKeyboardMouse/README.md

 #Could be better
 1. Problems translating mouse movement into the right stick directional look.
 Very challenging to make it a smooth experience.

+#Todo
+1. Check if SlimDX and SCP driver are installed and if not throw an understandable error.
+2. Add custom configs
+3. Work on smoothing mouse translation/normalization